rkhullar/jwt-api-test/readme.md

    - do this locally only, unless you added the secure POST route in the auth server deployment
 3. add bearer token authorization to your postman request, and include the generated token. now it should respond with 200

+### Caveats
+#### Production Grade Availability
+The custom server needs to deployed such that the oidc config endpoint and jwks url are highly available.
+If you deploy them with lambda, you may need to enable provisioned concurrency to optimize the response times on those endpoints.
+You may also want to consider other architecture components like cloudfront, alb, and ecs fargate.
+And some other consideration would be around multi region deployments and security measures like AWS WAF and Shield.

+#### Refresh Tokens
+This prototype did not cover refresh tokens.
+I'd imagine that it might be possible to implement, but it would be significantly more complex.
+It would probably mean implementing more oidc discovery endpoints, like `authorization_endpoint`, `token_endpoint`, and `token_endpoint`.
+[Authlib][authlib-pypi] could probably help with this.
+They have documentation for how to create oauth / oidc servers [here][authlib-flask-oidc].

 ### Practical Use Cases
 The concept for the custom JWT server can be useful for situations where efficient trust is needed between a client and server but the data in question needs to be customized.